ahmedarfaa/monty/README.md

 - we handled the opertions alone andthe commands alone in separate files
 - then we checked our functions and commands locally on terminal
+- contact us on gmail for any concerning

+-- thanks for reading